 Faeries love sweets.
 They enjoy good honey, cakes, hazelnuts, apple, berries, sweet juices, and syrups.
 You can leave them a simple offering and start building a magical relationship that will flourish in the future.

 There are many considerations when working with faeries and you can research this topic further in books such as “The Faerie Handbook”, “The Book of Faerie Spells”, and “The Ancient Art of Faery Magick”.

 6. Have a Summer Solstice ritual bath with flowers

-Having a Flower bath as a part of Summer Solstice rituals is a very relaxing thought.
-You might want to gather some plants and herbs from your garden and decorate the water before you emerge in.
+Having a Flower bath as a part of Litha 2023 rituals is a very relaxing thought.
+You might want to gather some plants and herbs from your garden and decorate the water before you emerge.

 You could also add some essential oils such as rosemary, lavender, chamomile, orange, lemon, etc. Having a ritual bath surrounded by yellow, orange, or gold candles makes your bathroom a real sanctuary.

 For people who don’t have bathtubs (poor me!), you can hang a fresh bundle of aromatic herbs from your shower head.
 I use eucalyptus, but if you don’t have one around, you can use rosemary, lavender, basil, or other beautifully scented herbs.
 When steam gets hot it activates the essential oils in the plant giving you a pleasant aromatic experience.

 When using flowers and plants make sure they are not poisonous!
 You don’t want to have an allergic reaction or little burns, so always know what you’re gonna come into contact with.

 7. Make a Summer Solstice Manifestation Ritual